 Important!
 This exam requires that you have an empty stomach.
 You should not consume any food for 8 hrs before the procedure.
-After that, you may drink clear* liquids only - 4 hrs before the exam, stop all liquids including water (minimal sips are allowed to take your usual medications).
+After that, you may drink clear* liquids only - 4 hrs before the exam, stop all liquids including water (minimal sips are allowed only to take your usual medications).
 Avoid gum and hard candy.

 Medications: If you take insulin or other diabetic medicines, dosage adjustments will be provided for you.
 Bring your insulin with you so that you can take it after the procedure if necessary.
 If you are on blood thinners such as Plavix, Coumadin, Eliquis, Xarelto, or any other medications that thin your blood, let us know at the time of scheduling because they may need to be held.
 All other meds should be taken at their usual time with a few sips of water.

 What is it and why do I need it?

 Radiofrequency ablation (also known as RFA or Barrx) is a technique that allows for a controlled superficial burn of the gastrointestinal tract lining to eliminate abnormal tissue.
 Most commonly, it is used to treat a precancerous condition called “dysplastic Barrett’s esophagus” and less often, early stage esophageal cancer.
 Patients with dysplastic Barrett’s esophagus are at high risk of developing esophageal cancer.
 RFA to eliminate the dysplastic tissue is often curative and at the very least, significantly diminishes the chance of later progression to cancer.
 Also, once dysplastic tissue is found, RFA is used to eliminate the regular Barrett’s tissue so that it does not later become dysplastic.
 RFA is occasionally used to treat gastric antral vascular ectasia (GAVE) and radiation proctopathy.